ToaiTran2001/ViLangSpeak-Mobile/README.md

 ## Description

-A mobile application supports foreigners to learn Vietnamese
+A mobile application supports foreigners to learn Vietnamese.

 ## Installation